szuananwar/ai-assisted-reproducibility-bssw/guide/best-practices-guide.md

 The central recommendation of this guide is therefore not to automate reproducibility judgment with AI, but to use AI carefully as an assistant to transparent, evidence-based, human-validated scientific software practice.

 ---

-## Milestone 2 Draft Status

-This document is the comprehensive draft of the Best Practices Guide prepared for Milestone 2 of the 2026 Better Scientific Software Fellowship.
-It is intended for technical review, collaborator feedback, and community input before final revision and publication during Milestone 3.